nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 Steps to take:
-1. Input `tag add 1 t/Test` into the Command box.
+1. Input `tag add 1 t/Test` into the Command box and press `Enter` on your keyboard.

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**

-This example is based on [`Creating a Tag`](#creating-a-tag-tag-create).
+This example a follow-up of [`Creating a Tag`](#creating-a-tag-tag-create).
 Feel free to replace `1` and Test` with the contact index and tag of your choice.
 </div>

-2. Press `Enter` on your keyboard.
-3. You should now see `Tag added: [Test]` in the Command result box just like the image below.
+2. You should now see `Tag added: [Test]` in the Command result box just like the image below.

 (insert image of a successful addition of the `Test` tag to contact `1`)

-4. Awesome!
+3. Awesome!
 You have successfully added the `Test` tag to the first contact in your contact list.

 ### Editing a Tag: `tag edit`